David-CKJ/Cardiovascular-Health/README.md

 ## Problem Definition
 - Are we able to predict BP based on various lifestyle variables (active, alcohol, cardio, and smoke) ?
-- Will upsampling or downsampling the dataset improve the accuracy of prediction?
-- Which model would be best to predict BP?

 ## Models Used
 - Decision Tree